rogerlucena/blockchain-dojo/README.md

-Chainpro
+Blockchain Dojo
 ========
-Easy Blockchain implementation for JavaScript apps.

 ### Installation

-To install the stable version:
+To install the project:
 ```
-npm install --save chainpro
+npm install
 ```

 This assumes you are using [npm](https://www.npmjs.com/) as your package manager.
-If you don't, you can [access these files on unpkg](https://unpkg.com/chainpro/), download them, or point your package manager to them.

 ### Quick Start